etorreborre/s99/README.md

 Each Specification is divided into:

- - the description of the problem to solve (in `ListsSpec` for example)
+ - the description of the problem to solve (see [`ListsSpec`](https://github.com/etorreborre/s99/blob/master/src/test/scala/s99/ListsSpec.scala) for an example)
- - the examples which should pass once the problem is solved (in `ListsProblems`)
+ - the examples which should pass once the problem is solved (see [`ListsProblems`](https://github.com/etorreborre/s99/blob/master/src/test/scala/s99/ListsProblems.scala) for an example)
- - the methods to implement (in `ListsSolutions`)
+ - the methods to implement (see [`ListsSolutions`](https://github.com/etorreborre/s99/blob/master/src/main/scala/s99/ListsSolutions.scala) for an example)

 To run the specifications, install sbt (version > 0.11.2) and execute: